ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 It is important to talk with your doctor if your family has experienced any of the above situations.
-It could be a sign that your family carries an inherited breast cancer genetic mutation, such as BRCA1 or BRCA2 (see "Inherited risk/genetic disposition," below).
+It could be a sign that your family carries an inherited breast cancer genetic mutation, such as BRCA1, BRCA2, or PALB2 (see "Inherited risk/genetic disposition," below).

 When looking at family history, it’s also important to consider your father’s side of the family.
 Your father’s side is equally important as your mother’s side in determining your personal risk for developing breast cancer.